-Our post on the benefits of bitter flavors introduced the taste category of bitter and the many reasons why bitterness is an important part of our diet and how bitters can help to control appetite.
+Our post on the benefits of bitter flavors introduces the taste category of bitter and the many reasons why bitterness is an important part of our diet and how bitters can help to control appetite.
 We have also covered some herbs and foods that contain the various bitter flavors that we can incorporate into our diet and the various health benefits of bitters.

 Broccoli contains the bitter substance Sinigrin, albeit less than the Brussels Sprouts.
 Broccoli is an all-around healthy plant, high in vitamin C and fiber.
-Its high concentration of anti-oxidants places it near the top of cancer-protecting vegetables.
+It’s high concentration of antioxidants places it near the top of cancer-protecting vegetables.

 6. Brussels sprouts

 Like with the sinigrin found in broccoli, the same compound in Brussels sprouts contributes to the potent vegetable’s cancer protecting properties.
 Commonly, the naturally bitter flavor of Brussel sprouts has been intentionally bred out of many varieties due to modern distaste in naturally bitter foods.
 Natural heirloom Brussels sprouts contain valuable bitters, Vitamins B and C, potassium, and fiber.

 Chicory ranks among Hildegard’s the most valuable digestive vegetables.
 Chicory is low in calories, contains minerals and trace elements such as potassium, magnesium and manganese and is also an important source of vitamins in the winter.
 Chicory is also a great natural alternative to coffee.